top of page

 2020

-at the William Gallery of the Montreal Art Center & Museum
+William Gallery, Montreal Art Center & Museum, Montreal, QC

 2024